tatianegercina/FinTech/01-Lesson-Plans/12-NLP/Supplemental/StudentGuide.md

 <details>
 <summary>Why they're important:</summary>

 Ngrams help computers to understand the context of language.
 As humans, we can break apart a sentence quickly to grasp the meaning behind it.
-For an example, let's use the following sentence: Let's hammer out the details of our trip*.
+For an example, let's use the following sentence: *Let's hammer out the details of our trip*.
 The bigrams for the sentence are:

-*Let's hammer*,
+*Let's hammer*,<br>
-*hammer out*,
+*hammer out*,<br>
-*out the*
+*out the*<br>
-*the details*,
+*the details*,<br>
-*details of*,
+*details of*,<br>
-*of our*
+*of our*<br>
-*our trip.*
+*our trip.*<br>

 By using the words before and after other words, the computer gains a better understanding of context.
 The word *hammer* in this instance has bigrams of *Let's hammer* and *hammer out*.
-The words *Let's* and *out* gives context that the word in this instance is being used as a verb.
+The words *Let's* and *out* gives context that *hammer* in this instance is being used as a verb.

-If instead our setence were *I need the hammer*, then having the word *the* preceding the word *hammer* will give the context that hammer in this case is a noun, thus an entirely different context.
+If instead our sentence were *I need the hammer*, then having the word *the* preceding the word *hammer* will give the context that hammer in this case is a noun, thus an entirely different context.

 </details>
 </blockquote>